manansaini/assignment/Instructions.md

       #
       ###################################################################

+Mongo db Init script is not available so it cannot be added into monit, As per mongodb website it needs to installed using automation agent.

 - b) Monit service is started automatically on port 9812

       Uncomment the follow line in monit config file which is at "/etc/monit/monitrc" and change its port to "9812"